Waqar-Wani/qa-login-app/README.md

 # 🛒 Node.js + Express Cart App

+## 🚀 Project Description
+**This project is designed to skill up and showcase QA Automation skills.**

+It features a realistic web application with login, product, and cart flows, and is fully instrumented for:
+- Manual QA
+- Automated end-to-end testing (Cypress)
+- API testing (Postman)
+- Load testing (Locust)

+Use this project to practice, demonstrate, or interview for QA Automation roles!

+---

 ## 💡 Project Overview
 A simple Node.js and Express web application featuring:
 - User login system (with session management)